Undergraduate Course Allocation through Competitive Markets

-Table \ref{tab:appendix-st-dev-other-mechanisms-dept-first} reports each mechanism's change in the standard deviation of students' utilities relative to the RSD benchmark.
-The largest improvements in standard deviation of students' utilities happen for the A-CEEI, A-CEEI with kludgy pricing, and Probabilistic Serial with seniority and reserves mechanisms.
+Figure \ref{tab:appendix-st-dev-other-mechanisms-dept-first} reports each mechanism's change in the standard deviation of students' utilities relative to the RSD benchmark.
+The largest improvements happen for the A-CEEI, A-CEEI with kludgy pricing, and Probabilistic Serial with seniority and reserves mechanisms.
 Table \ref{tab:appendix-priority-violations-other-mechamisms-dept-first} shows that this happens at the expense of priority violations, which more than $50\%$ of students experience in each of these three mechanisms.
-As in the hybrid priority results, this is a larger percentage of priority violations than we observe in the benchmark ($32.5\%$).
-In turn, the PMP, DA-STB, and DA-MTB mechanisms have no priority violations, but perform similarly to the RSD benchmark in terms of the standard deviation of students' utilities.
+As in the hybrid priority structure results, this is a larger percentage of priority violations than we observe in the benchmark ($32.5\%$).
+In turn, the PMP, DA-STB, and DA-MTB mechanisms have no priority violations, but perform closer to the RSD benchmark in terms of the standard deviation of students' utilities.

 Table \ref{tab:appendix-envy-other-mechamisms-dept-first} shows that the percentage of students experiencing schedule envy in each mechanism is similar in comparison to the hybrid priority structure (see Tables \ref{tab:student-envy} and \ref{tab:appendix-envy-other-mechamisms}).
 The PMP, A-CEEI, and A-CEEI with kludgy pricing mechanisms deliver schedule envy bounded by a single course toward students of weakly lower priority, with only $8.2\%$, $4.9\%$, and $4.1\%$ experiencing any envy, respectively.
 The DA-STB and DA-MTB mechanisms each result in about $13\%$ of students experiencing schedule envy, with about $2\%$ experiencing envy for several courses in the DA-STB mechanism and under $1\%$ in DA-MTB.
 The RSD with optimal course reserves mechanism has $14.5\%$ of students experiencing schedule envy, with about $2\%$ experiencing envy for several courses.
 Just $1\%$ of students experience schedule envy in the random assignment of the Probabilistic Serial with seniority and reserves mechanism.